TuxVinyards/qqX/README.md

 All scripts have been carefully Shellcheck linted & have full error handling routines.

 qqX always makes backups, as is *standard good practice* with *any* software.

+Release 1.1.05, added an extra layer of qemu-img disk health checks to the disk info function.

 More details in the [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log)